 - Click into the new item and start typing the item you want to add to the invoice.

-- Choose an appointment type from the list that appears, or enter your own custom entry of up to 255 characters.
+- Choose an appointment type or add-on from the list that appears, or enter your own custom entry of up to 255 characters.
 Using special characters, such as the acute accent, decreases your character limit.

 - Change or set the quantity and price, if necessary.
-If you choose an appointment type in step 6, the price will autofill and the quantity will be set to one.
+If you choose an appointment type or add-on in step 6, the price will autofill and the quantity will be set to one.
 You can change both numbers.

 - Repeat steps four through seven until you’ve added all the line items you want to the invoice.
 Your invoice must total at least one unit of your currency to be generated.
 For example, if you’re using U.S. dollars, the invoice must total at least $1.